rave98/UniversityNotes/README.md

 ## What does this repo contain?

-I'll list here all the courses I've attended during my master course in Computer Science and Engineering at Politecnico di Milano, and of which are present my notes:
+I'll list here all the courses I've attended during my master degree in Computer Science and Engineering at Politecnico di Milano, and of which are present my notes:
 - [x] Data Base 2